Far from virus epicentre, China's Wenzhou city scrambles to curb outbreak

 Wenzhou is used to large numbers of people flowing in and out.
 Its reputation as a centre of Chinese and global manufacturing and commerce gave authorities little choice but to impose draconian restrictions on movement, residents said.

-“Wenzhou is a place that is well known for its businesspeople who do business abroad and since Wuhan is in the centre (of China), there are a large number of Wenzhou doing business in Wuhan and around in the country,” said a Wuhan native surnamed Quan, who lives in Wenzhou.
+“Wenzhou is a place that is well known for its businesspeople who do business abroad and since Wuhan is in the centre (of China), there are a large number of Wenzhou people doing business in Wuhan and around in the country,” said a Wenzhou native surnamed Quan, who lives in the city.

 Wenzhou began implementing “special measures” at the start of February.
 City officials told a briefing on Jan.
 31 that most of the original confirmed cases had travelled back from Wuhan, but the virus had spread elsewhere.